-Note: This is part 1 of a 6-part review that will cover all 5 episodes of Life Is Strange 2 as they are released and conclude with final comments on the full game.
+Note: This is part 2 of a 5-part review that will cover all 5 episodes of Life Is Strange 2.
 THIS REVIEW SERIES CONTAINS SPOILERS!

 Finally, it’s here!
 The long awaited follow up to DONTИOD Entertainment’s 2015 award-winning episodic adventure, Life Is Strange.
 With rumours of the game’s development in early 2017, DONTИOD finally confirmed the sequel in May this year.